NFL player Damar Hamlin recently made headlines after suffering a sudden cardiac arrest. While Damar…

-A POLST is a Portable Medical Order for Life Sustaining Treatment.
-In the state of New York, it is more commonly referred to as a MOLST (a Medical Order for Life Sustaining Treatment).
+A POLST is a Physician Orders for Life-Sustaining Treatment.
+In the state of New York, it is more commonly referred to as a MOLST (a Medical Order for Life-Sustaining Treatment).
 The document is a bright pink form that specifically details a person’s wishes regarding end of life care.
 It is signed by both the patient and his or her treating physician or a nurse practitioner.
 The patient specifically states preferences of care which is converted into an actionable plan.
 The plan is then integrated into his/her medical record.

 About the MOLST Program